Federal Reserve: Federal Reserve Banks

 There are 12 Federal Reserve Banks, each of which is responsible for member banks located in its district.
 They are located in Boston, New York, Philadelphia, Cleveland, Richmond, Atlanta, Chicago, St. Louis, Minneapolis, Kansas City, Dallas, and San Francisco.
 The size of each district was set based upon the population distribution of the United States when the Federal Reserve Act was passed.

-The charter and organization of each Federal Reserve Bank is established by law and cannot be altered by the member banks.
-Member banks do, however, elect six of the nine members of the Federal Reserve Banks' boards of directors.

-Each regional Bank has a president, who is the chief executive officer of their Bank.
-Each regional Reserve Bank's president is nominated by their Bank's board of directors, but the nomination is contingent upon approval by the board of governors.
+The charter and organization of each bank is established by law and cannot be altered by the member banks.
+Each regional bank has a president, who is the chief executive officer of their bank.
+Each president is nominated by their bank's board of directors, but the nomination is contingent upon approval by the board of governors.
 Presidents serve five-year terms and may be reappointed.